Faculty of Regional Studies / Graduate School of Regional Studies

 Faculty of Regional Studies

-Gifu University is the only national university in Japan to boast a regional studies department.
-The Faculty of Regional Studies at Gifu represents a unique integration of academic disciplines supporting students' pursuit of a range matters as varied as policy, industry, the environment, welfare, and culture.
-The goal of the department is to advance and resolve regional issues and to train graduates who can help to create both a local and global society full of cultural richness, harmony, and increased ease of living.
+Gifu University is the first national university in Japan that established a Faculty of Regional Studies (FOREST).
+The FOREST represents a unique integration of academic disciplines supporting students' pursuit of regional issues such as policy, industry, environment, welfare, and culture.
+The goal of the FOREST is to advance and resolve regional issues and to train graduates who can help to create both a local and global society full of cultural richness, harmony, and increased ease of living.

-The curricula are designed to support studies in a wide variety of fields while also allowing students to specialize in their particular area of interest.
-Since 2006, the undergraduates can choose either of two programs offering a total of five curricula:
+The courses are designed to cover studies in a wide variety of fields while also allowing students to specialize in their particular area of interest.
+The undergraduates can choose one of the following six courses:

 ・Industry and City Planning,